 You can easily scale this recipe to feed one person or to feed a large crowd.
 Use a small skillet and two eggs to make shakshuka for one.

 Mina shakshuka is a Moroccan spiced tomato sauce that you can buy from online stores.
-This is easy to use and a readymade marinara sauce.
+This is easy to use and is a readymade marinara sauce.
 You can directly crack eggs in this sauce to make traditional Moroccan shakshuka.

 What to serve